CY-1

-The CY-1 (Chang Ying 长缨, Long Tassel, often erroneously referred as Chian Yu, 剑鱼, or Swordfish) is a Chinese anti-submarine rocket carried on a variety of surface platforms, including the Luda class missile destroyers and Jiangwei class missile frigates.
+The CY-1 (Chang Ying 长缨, Long Tassel, often erroneously referred as Chian Yu, 剑鱼, or Swordfish) is a Chinese anti-submarine missile carried on a variety of surface platforms, including the Luda class missile destroyers and Jiangwei class missile frigates.
 A series of CY ASW missiles have been developed based on CY-1.
 To date only a small number of CY-1 is known to have been produced and deployed on trial basis, despite the fact that it had first appeared on the defense exhibitions held in China in the late 1980s.

 CY-1

 The CY-1 is believed to similar in operation to the U.S. Navy ASROC.
 There is little information available regarding the development history, performance, and exact status of the missile, but it is understood that a few of the missiles were deployed on the PLA Navy Type 051 (Luda class) destroyers and Type 052H2G (Jiangwei-I class) frigates.
 The CY-1 is basically an anti-submarine torpedo of either the ET52 or Yu-7 class, delivered by a ballistic rocket.
 The delivery vehicle features four small stabilising fins and four control surfaces, and is powered by a solid-fuel rocket motor.
 The maximum range claimed by the developer was 10 nautical miles (or 18 km).